sailscastshq/docs.sailscasts.com/docs/git-vibe/ai-workflows.md

 # AI workflows

 Git Vibe is not just a nicer alias for `git worktree`.
-It is a workflow designed around the reality that modern teams work with multiple terminals, editors, bots, and AI agents at the same time.
+It is a workflow designed around the reality that modern developers and teams work with multiple terminals, editors, bots, and AI agents at the same time.

 ## Why AI work gets messy in plain Git